CHORUS-TRE/v1-dockerized/README.md

     - login in the keycloak url,
     - login with "admin" password "admin"
     - and create the users under the hip realm

+## License and Usage Restrictions

+Any use of the software for purposes other than academic research, including for commercial purposes, shall be requested in advance from [CHUV](mailto:pactt.legal@chuv.ch).